 - GCE: A level English examination with a standing of at least "B".

 The examining body must send results directly to the Allard School of Law, Attention: LLM CL Program.
 For TOEFL examinations, our institution code is 0965 and the department code is 03.

-Permanent residents must provide a clear copy of their Permanent Resident Card (front and back) or other documentation.
+Permanent residents must upload a clear scanned copy of their Permanent Resident Card (front and back) to their application.